reown-com/reown-docs/docs/advanced/multichain/rpc-reference/near-rpc.md

     1. `Object` - Sign In parameters:
-    	1.1. `permission` : `Object` -  Function call key permission parameters 1.1.1. `receiverId` : `String` - smart contract for witch the function call access key will be created 1.1.2. `methodNames` : `Array<String>` - list of methods that can be called on the smart contract 1.2. `accounts` : `Array` - list of accounts for which a FunctionCall access key will be added:
+    	1.1. `permission` : `Object` -  Function call key permission parameters 1.1.1. `receiverId` : `String` - smart contract for which the function call access key will be created 1.1.2. `methodNames` : `Array<String>` - list of methods that can be called on the smart contract 1.2. `accounts` : `Array` - list of accounts for which a FunctionCall access key will be added:
                 1.2.1. `Object` - Account